acavagnitel/dummyindex/README.md

-# dummyindex

 # README.md

-This is a dummy content that can be used as build test.
+This is a dummy index.html used as input source for a web server image builder.
 BRANCH: main